How to Scrape Job Postings from Indeed: A Step-by-Step Guide

 Marijus Narbutas

-- Use tools like BeautifulSoup, Selenium, or Octoparse to gather job posting data easily.
+Use advanced scraping setups with tools like Selenium, Playwright, or specialized platforms like Octoparse to gather job posting data.

-Web scraping is the process of pulling information from websites automatically.
-It’s like copying the content but way faster and doesn’t require you to do it all manually.
-People often use web scraping to gather data without spending hours reading each page themselves.
+Web scraping is the process of pulling information from websites automatically without spending hours reading each page manually.

-One big use case is tracking job postings to see hiring trends and collect other HR-related insights.
-Companies and researchers watch job postings to study job markets.
+One major use case is tracking job details to identify hiring trends and gather other HR-related insights.
+Companies and researchers watch job listings to study job markets.
 Students sometimes check job listings to find internships.
 All of that could be valuable data to someone working in the hiring field.

 Is It Legal to Scrape Indeed Job Postings?